SounaVR/music-cli/README.md

 It uses speech recognition to play any song audio in MPD (Music Player Daemon).
 It uses YouTube as a source to fetch music and integrates with various libraries and tools to provide a seamless music playback experience.

-- The `play-voice` script takes the model folder as argument (I renamed them for quick use).
+- The `play-video` script takes a prompt as argument.
-- The `play` script doesn't use the voice recognition.
+- The `play-music` script doesn't use the voice recognition.
 It takes the prompt as argument.
+- The `play-music-voice` script takes the model folder as argument (I renamed them for quick use).

 ## Prerequisite
 - python (I use 3.11.6)